MicrosoftDocs/SystemCenterDocs/contributor-guide/tools-and-setup.md

 2. Copy the Personal Access Token that you got from [https://github.com/settings/tokens](https://github.com/settings/tokens).
 You can accept the default permissions for the token.
 Save the Personal Access Token in a text file for later reuse.

 3. Next, copy the repository to your computer with your credentials embedded in the command string.
 To do this, open Git Bash and run it as an administrator.
 At the command prompt, enter the following command.
-This command creates a systemcenterdocs-pr) directory on your computer.
+This command creates a systemcenterdocs-pr directory on your computer.
 If you're using the default location, it will be at c:\users<your Windows user name>\SystemCenterDocs-pr.

-Private repo:

         git clone https://[your GitHub user name]:[token]@github.com/<your GitHub user name>/systemcenterdocs-pr.git